-At SeedLegals, they make it super-easy for startups to do the legals they need to raise investment and distribute equity to their team — all at a fraction of the cost of traditional service providers.
+At SeedLegals, they make it super-easy for startups to do the legal they need to raise investment and distribute equity to their team —all at a fraction of the cost of traditional service providers.
 No paper.
 No law firms.
 No accountants.
 Everything’s done digitally on their platform.
 Isn’t it just great?

 Very happy to have the chance to talk to Anthony because I’ve always enjoyed our conversations first of all.
-Secondly, I think he has one of the most unique perspective on this whole situation not only because he is working with other startups, but he is also a tenured founder himself that has seen crises and lived through them.
-I’m really curious about his perspective on this.
-For those people who have not had the chance to meet Antony Rose, he is the founder of SeedLegals.
-He previously led the growth of BBC iPlayer and he’s a very well-known and respected figure in the London startsup ecosystem.
+Secondly, I think he has one of the unique perspectives on this situation because he is working with other startups, but he is also a tenured founder himself who has seen crises and lived through them.
+So I’m really curious about his perspective on this.
+Finally, for those who have not had the chance to meet Antony Rose, he is the founder of SeedLegals.
+He previously led the growth of BBC iPlayer, and he’s a very well-known and respected figure in the London startup ecosystem.

 Watch the interview:

 First of all, we ask Anthony about his observations about how startups are handling work from home situations.

 He says that: “In our case, it happens that we were perfectly placed, we have a range of things that companies are looking for raising money, documents to grow also everything’s online, we have always chat with our customers through web chat like Zoom, Hangouts, and so on.
 At SeedLegals, we are now 55 people.
 Everyone is like a duck to water, took to working from home in a day.
 We have tried super hard to keep up the sort of camaraderie and the team feeling.
 For me, I have always thought that the hardest thing for working from home would not be so much talking to our customers, that developing new products.
 I have always been a big fan of everyone being in the team, in the office together.”

 He says that he is not a big fan of remote working about the remote working culture and its effects on being productive.
 He does not know if that will change now, but he has found that they can continue to talk to their customers and talk to each other very efficiently.